bbelyeu/flask-statsdclient/README.md

 You may modify the host, port and prefix with ``STATSD_HOST``, ``STATSD_PORT`` and ``STATSD_PREFIX`` options respectively in your Flask app config.

+If you are using Datadog with a Unix socket, instead of specifying the host & port in config, add ``DD_SOCKET`` which is a fully qualified Unix path to the socket.

 ## Development

 On a mac you can use the following commands to get up and running.